 Other limitations on goldcoin transactions to prevent speculations and exploitation of the system could be delaying goldcoin transactions by 90 days and transactions can be cancelled at any time by the seller any time within these 90 days waiting period.

-When someone dies, and its certificate of death is registered into the BCS by a certified officer (BCS superuser), at that moment a goldcoin is erased directly from his/her goldcoin wallet.
+When someone dies, and its certificate of death is registered into the LC DB by a certified officer (LC superuser), in that moment a goldcoin is erased directly from his/her goldcoin wallet.
 If no goldcoin is present in said wallet then one goldcoin is erased proportionally from all the goldcoin wallet balances in excess of one goldcoin (daily fractional adjustments on goldcoin wallets due to population fluctuations).

 The fluctuation adjustments to goldcoin wallets due to population fluctuations can be programmed in a progressive way in order to preserve the wealth distribution curve shape of the goldcoin wallet population (more on this delicate issue later on this paper).

-The balance of the goldcoin wallet in excess of the one goldcoin erased will be distributed to the heirs in accordance with payment programing rules set up by the deceased person in his/her will BCS file.
+The balance of the goldcoin wallet in excess of the one goldcoin erased will be distributed to the heirs in accordance with payment programing rules set up by the deceased person in his/her will LC DB file.

-Another recommended rule is that goldcoin wallets should be personal only (no company accounts), we shall see the reason behind this later on.
+Another recommended rule is that goldcoin wallets should be personal only (no company accounts or aliases), we shall see the reason behind this later on.

 Eventually people will be allowed to sell their goldcoins to other parties and transfer their goldcoin to other goldcoin wallets in exchange for Silvercoins.